OkeyDokeyYooo/react-coronavirus/README.md

 - [X] Table header can be choose, sorted table (Due March 4th, before meeting)

 - [x] Change the map into heat map and add map legend

-- [ ] Move the Heat legend bar on the side, change it to veritcal ?

-- [ ] Making the Table and the Map interactive with each other (using Rematch?
-Due: 4th)

-- [ ] Making a Picture Slider on New's Page

-- [ ] Making Search In News Section

-- [ ] adding pagination

-- [ ] Adding new Summary Board into Data Section

 --------------